Germany suspends treason probe against news website

 “The investigation will be paused until the expert report comes in,” Federal Prosecutor Harald Range told the Frankfurter Allgemeine Zeitung daily newspaper.

-Netzpolitik.org specializes in Internet politics, data protection, freedom of information and digital rights issues.
+Netzpolitik.org specialises in Internet politics, data protection, freedom of information and digital rights issues.

 The two articles in question reported on how the BfV was seeking extra budget funding to increase its online surveillance, and on plans to set up a special unit to monitor social media.